*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Summer Teen Fashion in Spain

-If anyone dresses more formally, it’s the elderly age group.
+If any age group dresses formally, it’s the elderly folks.
 For example, elderly men’s Spanish style usually includes a cotton button-down shirt, slacks, and quality leather dress shoes or sandals.
 Sometimes they wear hats.
 Elderly ladies may wear a classic jacket, a loose blouse, and leather shoes or sandals.
 Of course, as I mentioned, many seniors are dressing casually these days and are wearing jeans and athletic shoes.

 Dressing for summer nights in Spain

-In the summer, the dress code for bars and nightlife in Spain is relaxed and casual.
+In the summer, the Spanish dress code for bars and nightlife is relaxed and casual.
 Lightweight fabrics like cotton or inexpensive synthetic materials like modal or polyester are popular.
 Women often wear dresses, skirts, or shorts paired with a blouse or a sleeveless top.

 Sandals or wedges are commonly worn as footwear.